Gauravvashishta/Explore-Azure-Storage-Service/Page 3: Upload the file to a container in storage account.md

     ![](./Images/selectblob.png)

-2. Right-click the blob you want to download, and select **Download.**
+2. Click the **Download** to download the blob file.
+You can download it in your virtual machine and verify it has the same content file which you uploaded earlier.

     ![](./Images/downloadblob.png)